jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         else:
             return str(wake_time-sleep_time)

+.. _sleep_duration_review:

 review
 ========================================================

-The challenge was to create a function that calculates the difference between two given timestamps.

-To make it happen I
+The challenge was to create a function that calculates the difference between 2 given timestamps.
+To make it happen I ran the following tests

-* :ref:`test_string_attributes_and_methods`
+* `test_string_attributes_and_methods`_
 * `test_string_splitting`_ where I

   - used the `help system`_ to view documentation